CenturyLinkCloud/PublicKB/Servers/self-service-vm-import-ovf-requirements.md

 ### Specific Requirements for Windows 2012 R2 DataCenter 64-bit / Windows 2008 R2 DataCenter 64-bit OVFs
 * The machine cannot be joined to a domain
+  * NOTE: Customers can join their virtual machine to a domain after the import process
 * RDP needs to be available on the image
 * RDP needs to be unblocked by Windows firewall